CLIENT RELATIONSHIP & SERVICE

 • Revisit Social Security timing, health insurance needs and tax strategy.

-• Create a portfolio withdrawal strategy.
+• Consider creating a portfolio withdrawal strategy.

-1 year to retirement: Ready, set, go!
+One year to retirement: Ready, set, go!

 • Confirm all financial resources: pensions, Social Security, investments and other income.